 This analyzer enables the raw h5 data recorded in a fieldonLine history to be available as a 2D field containing spatial cell index on the ordinate and time on the abcissa.
-For fieldOnLine histories containing multiple components, there is an option to choose the index to test.
+For fieldonLine histories containing multiple components, there is an option to choose the index to test.

-<simname> is the name of the simulation to be analyzed.
-The file extension should NOT be included in this text field.

-<histname> is the name of the history dataset to analyze, eg E1.

--C <comp>, --component=<comp> (integer, required)

-<comp> is the component to analyze, eg 0,1,2.
-If set, this chooses a specific index of the history.
+- -s <simname>, --simulationName=<simname>, (string, required) <simname> is the name of the simulation to be analyzed.
+The file extension should NOT be included in this text field. - -H <histname>, --historyName=<histname>, (string, required) <histname> is the name of the species to be analyzed. - -C <comp>, --component=<comp>, (integer, optional) <comp> is the component to analyze.
+If set, this chooses a specific index of the history. - -x, --positionMultiplier, (float, optional)

-'''

--x <multiplier>, --positionMultiplier=<multiplier>

-(float, optional)

-'''

-If set, multiplies the cell index by <multiplier> for the fieldOnLine history, eg by DX to determine the position.
+If set, multiplies the cell index for the fieldOnLine history eg by DX to determine the position.

--a <offset>, --positionOffset=<offset> (float, optional)
+-a, --positionOffset, (float, optional)

-If set, offsets the position by the value <offset>.
+If set, offsets the position by this value.
 Adjusts the minimum value to use for cell index when plotting, eg XSTART.
 If used without positionMultiplier then this could be used for the minimum cell index so that the plot shows actual cell index, rather than containing cells numbered from zero.